IMTtugraz/PyQMRI/paper.md

 'PyQMRI' comes with several pre-implemented quantiative models.
-In addition new models can be introduced via a simple text file, utilizing the power of 'SymPy'.
+In addition new models can be introduced via a simple text file, utilizing the power of 'SymPy' to generate numerical models as well as their partial derivatives in Python.
 Fitting can be initiated via a CLI or by importing the package into a Python script.
-To the best of the authors knowledge 'PyQMRI' is the only availabel Python toolbox that offers real 3D regularization in an iterative solution algorithm for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.
+To the best of the authors knowledge 'PyQMRI' is the only availabel Python toolbox that offers real 3D regularization in an iterative solver for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.